Grokzen/redis-py-cluster/docs/Commands.md

  - flushdb
  - scan

 This command will sent to a random node in the cluster.

  - publish

-This command will be sent to the server that matches the first key.
+The following commands will be sent to the server that matches the first key.

  - eval
+ - evalsha

+This following commands will be sent to the master nodes in the cluster.

+- script load - the result is the hash of loaded script
+- script flush - the result is `True` if the command succeeds on all master nodes, else `False`
+- script exists - the result is an array of booleans.
+An entry is `True` only if the script exists on all the master nodes.

 The following commands will be sent to the sever that matches the specefied key.